 Boarders at Ripon Grammar School enjoy free time in the evening and at weekends when they can join in a host of activities at school and beyond.
 The opportunity to take up a new challenge and develop skills to a high level is a major attraction for many students.
-It can also be a good way to make new and lasting friendships through common interests and begin a lifelong hobby.
+It can also be a good way to make new and lasting friendships.

 After the school day has finished, pupils can take part in swimming (one night a week boarders have exclusive use of the school’s on-site pool), table tennis, badminton, crafts, football and yoga.

-At weekends there are opportunities for visits to the theatre, cinema, local fireworks displays, bowling, Christmas shopping trips and a whole host of local attractions.
+At weekends there are opportunities for trips to the theatre, cinema, local fireworks displays, bowling, Christmas shopping and a whole host of local attractions.

-In addition, all boarders have access to the school’s wide range of extra-curricular activities including music, drama and many sporting activities such as rugby, hockey, netball and swimming and, in summer, tennis, athletics, cricket and rounders.
-Pupils represent the school in local, regional and national competitions and many of our pupils have been selected to represent their sport at county level.
+In addition, all boarders have access to the school’s wide range of extra-curricular activities including music, drama and many sporting activities such as rugby, hockey, netball and, in summer, tennis, athletics, cricket and rounders.
+Students represent the school in local, regional and national competitions and many have been selected to represent their sport at county level.

 The music department runs regular practices and supports a wide range of music groups catering for many styles and abilities: